 I live and breathe hard work.
 To me, hard work is not a question about working long hours, pulling all-nighters and working weekends.
 No, hard work is tough work.
-Tough decisions, tough problems, tough bugs, tough problems and decisions regarding product, architecture, scalability and growth.
+Tough decisions, tough problems, tough bugs, tough scalability and complex stuff to make simple for the user.

 Most people keep away from tough work because they think it’s more risky.
 It is risky to change an entire data access layer, it is risky to swap a payment gateway and to move to a new data center.
 It is risky to migrate two tables into one, and unifying entities.
 It is risky to change this and that line of code, because what it does is so important.